Transfer function interpolation remainder formula of rational Krylov subspace methods: The error formula of the two-sided projection method

+The explicit identification of the error formula allows for the deeper comprehension of the fundamental characteristics of the MOR error.
+We discover two further explanations for the MOR error, which are closely related to the two parameters of the resolvent function $\mathcal {H}(\lambda,\mathfrak{s})=1/(\mathfrak{s}-\lambda)$.
+The MOR error can be classified as either an interpolation remainder with respect to variable $\mathfrak{s}$ or a quadrature remainder with respect to $\lambda$.
+In order to provide a concise presentation, the demonstration will primarily focus on how the terms within MOR correspond to those within the classical interpolation (or quadrature) theory.
+The omitted proofs can be located in the preceding version of the manuscript \cite{2verlin2021transferfunctioninterpolationremainder}.

-Hermitian formula is the Cauchy integral form of the interpolation remainder\cite[(8)]{MR2241723}\cite[Page 59]{gaier1987lectures}.
-After transforming the polynomial to the rational polynomial \cite[Page 33]{guttel2010rational}, we are able to obtain an error formula of rational polynomial interpolation, which is named as Walsh-Hermite formula in \cite[Page 19]{MR3095912}.
+In interpolation theory, the Lagrange-type remainder can be applied if all of the nodes are real (e.g.\cite[Theorem 1]{MR4433120}).
+Given that all of the shifts and Ritz values in our problem are complex, it is vital to utilize alternative theoretical tools.
+Our theoretical tool is the Hermitian remainder or the divided difference remainder.
+The Hermitian formula represents the Cauchy integral form of the interpolation remainder (e.g.\cite[(8)]{MR2241723}\cite[Page 59]{gaier1987lectures}).
+After transforming the polynomial function to the rational function \cite[Page 33]{guttel2010rational}, we can derive an error formula for rational function interpolation, which is named as the Walsh-Hermite formula in \cite[Page 19]{MR3095912}.

-\begin{lemma} Suppose the boundary $\Gamma$ of $\Sigma$ consists of finitely many rectifiable Jordan curves with positive orientation relative to $\Sigma$, and suppose $M(z)$ is analytic in $\Sigma$ and continuous in $\Sigma \cup \Gamma$.
-Suppose the interpolation conditions hold, i.e., $M(\alpha_i)=P_{k-1}(\alpha_i)$ for $\alpha_i \in \Sigma (i=1,2,\ldots,k) .$ Write $\pi^{\alpha}_k(z)=\prod_{i=1}^k(z-\alpha_i).$ Then, it holds that
+\begin{lemma} Suppose the boundary $\Gamma$ of $\Sigma$ consists of finitely many rectifiable Jordan curves with positive orientation relative to $\Sigma$, and suppose $M(\mathfrak{s})$ is analytic in $\Sigma$ and continuous in $\Sigma \cup \Gamma$.
+Suppose the interpolation conditions hold, i.e., $M(\alpha_i)=P_{k-1}(\alpha_i)$ for $\alpha_i \in \Sigma (i=1,2,\ldots,k) .$ Write $\pi^{\alpha}_k(\mathfrak{s})=\prod_{i=1}^k(\mathfrak{s}-\alpha_i).$ Then, it holds that

 \end{lemma}